-I’m in my second year of studying for my doctorate as part of NERC’s Changing Arctic Ocean programme, a five-year programme to understand the effects of climate change on the ecosystems, biology and biogeochemistry of the Arctic Ocean.
-There are 32 project partners across the UK and Germany, so it’s a really exciting project to be involved in.
+I’m in my third year of studying for my doctorate as part of NERC’s Changing Arctic Ocean programme, a five-year programme to understand the effects of climate change on the ecosystems, biology and biogeochemistry of the Arctic Ocean.
+There are 32 project partners across the UK and Germany so it’s a really exciting project to be involved in.

 My PhD focusses on a particularly important member of the Arctic zooplankton – the copepod – and how its phytoplankton diet influences its productivity.
 The timing, composition and magnitude of phytoplankton blooms in the Arctic are changing in response to warming and sea ice retreat, so I’m trying to work out how this impacts the growth of copepods.
-Happily, data collection has taken me to the Fram Strait (we reached 80oN), and I get to repeat this research cruise in 2019 too.
+Happily, data collection has taken me to the Fram Strait twice, reaching 80oN.

-I’m funding by SPITFIRE and Changing Arctic Oceans.
+I’m funded by SPITFIRE and Changing Arctic Oceans.